Chamber of Auditors of Uzbekistan

 Associate | Established: 2000 | Associate since 2013

 ChAUz was formally established on August 9, 2000 by the Ministry of Justice of the Republic of Uzbekistan as a voluntary membership organization with the mission of supporting the development of auditors’ professional expertise and protecting their professional interests.
-As a professional organization of auditors, the Chamber develops training programs for auditors, provides input to the relevant legislative acts, establishes training centers for auditors, develops guidance materials, conducts quality assurance reviews of its members, investigates and disciplines its members, holds conferences and seminars on accounting matters, and develops and promotes the Code of Professional Ethics for auditors.
+As a professional organization of auditors, the Chamber develops training programs for auditors, provides input to the relevant legislative acts, establishes training centers for auditors, develops guidance materials, conducts quality assurance (QA) reviews of its members, investigates and disciplines its members, holds conferences and seminars on accounting matters, and develops and promotes the Code of Professional Ethics for auditors.
+ChAUz is an Associate of IFAC.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.